alexskr/documentation/docs/administration-guide/installation/initial_configuration.md

 These settings will configure your installation for your environment.

-## Replacing 4store with AllegroGraph
+## RDF Backend Configuration

-Your {{site.opva}} can use either 4store or (new with version 3.0) AllegroGraph as its RDF backend storage.
+Your {{site.opva}} can use either 4store or AllegroGraph as its RDF backend storage.

-We use 4store as the default RDF store for the system, as we have much more experience with it to date.
-If you want to use the AllegroGraph RDF store instead of the default 4store RDF store, visit the <a href="{{site.baseurl}}/administration/steps/allegrograph_configuration">AllegroGraph Configuration</a>
+**Version 4 Update**: Starting with version 4.0, the virtual appliance ships with AllegroGraph as the default RDF store.
+If you want to switch back to using 4store instead of the default AllegroGraph RDF store, visit the <a href="{{site.baseurl}}/administration/steps/4store_configuration">4store Configuration</a> page for detailed instructions.

+### Using AllegroGraph (Default in v4)

-page before you begin adding ontologies.
+If you want to keep using AllegroGraph (the default in v4), visit the <a href="{{site.baseurl}}/administration/steps/allegrograph_configuration">AllegroGraph Configuration</a> page for additional configuration options before you begin adding ontologies.

 ## Adding ontologies